Home / Articles / Buy US stocks

 • 2) Find the entry point for stocks / tokenized stocks inside Binance.
 The location moves between app versions, but you can usually search the trading section for the ticker you want (AAPL, NVDA, TSLA, and so on).

-• 3) Confirm which track this ticker is on.
-The page usually marks whether it's a tokenized product or real shares in custody, and who the issuer or custodian is.
+• 3) Confirm which product this ticker is.
+The page usually marks whether it's the real-share product held in custody or a tokenized bStock, and who the issuer or custodian is.
 Don't skip this step.

 • 4) Place the order.
-The order page shows which stablecoin this ticker is priced in — most tokenized products use USDT, while some real shares and newer product lines are priced in USDC, so go by what the page actually displays.
+The real-share product is priced and settled in USDC; if you pay with USDT, BNB or another supported balance, it's converted to USDC automatically — go by what the order page actually displays.
 Enter the amount or quantity you want and confirm the fill.
-Because it's tokenized or a claim, you can often buy fractional shares like "0.3 of a share."
+Because you can buy fractional shares, you can often pick up "0.3 of a share."

 • 5) Check the trading hours.
 The underlying is a US stock, so it's affected by US market hours; pre-market, after-hours and weekend availability differs by product, so go by the page's notes.